 Under Roberto Mancini, though, results and performances have gradually picked up, prompting the emergence of a new culture which feels younger, fresher, with talents such as Lorenzo Pellegrini, Moise Kean and Federico Bernardeschi taking over from the old guard of Gianluigi Buffon, Giorgio Chiellini and Andrea Barzagli.

-With just eight months until Italy returns to a major tournament, Mancini will want to simultaneously keep giving the next generation a chance whilst also visualising what starting XI he will field in June next year.
+With just eight months until Italy returns to a major tournament, Mancini will want to simultaneously keep giving the next generation a chance while also visualising what starting XI he will field in June next year.

 For Greece, on the other hand, there are no such prospects for the next generation, with players such as Kostas Manolas and Giorgos Masouras - both of whom have good experience in the Champions League - lacking the same ability to play at the highest standard in their national team.